ivo681/crypto-project/README.md

 The user can see the date & time, coin name, order number, order type, price and status.
 On the right side is a funny picture showing how many people think crypto trading works.

-## Admin Panel
+# Admin Panel

+On the Admin Panel a menu page appears with two options- Daily Transactions and All Transactions.

+## Daily Transactions
-On the Admin Panel page a table is loaded with a full list of the attempted transactions on the platform for the past 24 hours.
+On the Daily Transactions admin page a table is loaded with a full list of the attempted transactions on the platform for the past
+24 hours.
+The admin can see exactly what the users are doing and the status of operations.

+## All Transactions
+On the All Transactions admin page a table is loaded with a full list of the attempted transactions on the platform.
 The admin can see exactly what the users are doing and the status of operations.

 # Backend information
 The Backend has an implemented Spring Security system with a custom configuration on the cross requests made from the